What should you consider when choosing pool contractors?

 In most states pool builders are required to have an industry related lisence (For example, Queenland pool builders require a QBCC pool construction license), so be sure to complete your checks here.
 If the company is a member of an industry association like SPASA or Master Builders you may reap some of the benefits and protection measures these associations offer. – This varies from state to state, so be sure to check out what association your pool builder is part of and review the associations website.

 Defects are often registered with the licensing body.
 Be sure to review this with the licensing body in your state as this can vary from state to state.
 A defect is a sign that an issue has been identified with the pool construction work and the pool builder has been directed by the licensing body to rectify.

-Ask your pool contractor if they have any customers who would be happy for you to look at their swimming pool and talk about their firsthand experience?
+Ask pool contractors if they have any customers who would be happy for you to look at their swimming pool.
+If they offer be sure to ask their customer how their experience was?
 This will provide you with the perfect insight into how well the experience was for them.
-Also look at commentary from previous customers on social media and ask them how their experience from quote to finish was.
+Look at commentary from previous customers on social media.
+Don’t be afraid to jump in and ask them how their experience from quote to finish was.

 We hope this article has provided you with an insight into what you should look for when choosing pool contractors to build your backyard oasis.
 Just remember, don’t be afraid to ask questions.
-Provide each builder with an opportunity to walk you through their offerings as this will help you choose the best company to go with.
+Provide each builder with an opportunity to walk you through their offerings.
+This will help you choose the best company to go with.